getfundwave/handlebar/README.md

 **handlebar** is written in Python and uses the Twitter API and Web Scraping.
 With **handlebar**, you can obtain the following information (if available) for all the members of the specified Twitter lists:

 1. Username
+2. Name
-2. Location
+3. Location
-3. Bio / Description
+4. Bio / Description
-4. Website URL
+5. Website URL
-5. Metadata description of above URL
+6. Metadata description of above URL

 ### Prerequisites